zmn0322/30-Year-CVD-Risk-Prediction/README.md

 The first step is to download Risk_calculator_import.sas7bdat(Can be found in this repository) and save it in your study directory.
 The data includes important prediction calculation information.
+If have any issue to open Risk_calculator_import.sas7bdat, Please download Risk_calculator_import.xlsx and import to SAS.

 To run the Macro, need to define the parameters: